jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ],
 ```

-Delete the `api` guard if you dont need it.
+Delete the `api` guard if you don't need it.
 Or at least comment it out.

 **Important!** Create this new entry: